Get Involved on Campus and in the Community

 Athletes & Elders

-Become a H.E.L.P volunteer today!
+at Methodist Hospital.
+Volunteer today!
 View the flyer

-Intergenerational Poetry Slam
+Intergenerational Poetry Contest

 Poetry is the voice of the soul.
 Through poetry teenagers and elders can exchange information about the life span in relation to aging, examine their beliefs about aging and their role in their own aging.
 Poetry can connect generations and for both teenagers and elders, sharing poetry can expand their “known” worlds.